hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-name | Human papillomavirus type 16 | The name of the virus found in the tumor details | 3 integrations detected | More details about the virus driverLikelihood | HIGH | Either `HIGH` or `LOW`
+event | HPV positive | A single representation of the event, expected to match with the event string from evidence section. name | Human papillomavirus type 16 | The name of the virus found in the tumor details | 3 integrations detected | More details about the virus driverLikelihood | HIGH | Either `HIGH` or `LOW`